wind2walk/primilyNew3/src/pages/pricing/index.md

 ---
 templateKey: pricing-page
 pricing:
-  description1: Low Monthly Subscription - No Contracts - Cancel Any Time
+  description1: Low Monthly Subscription - No Contracts - Cancel Online Any Time
   description2: All features at one low price.
   priceBox1:
     description: >-